Oil & Gas Engineering Services

 From design validation to root cause investigation, we provide actionable insights to help operators and EPCs mitigate unplanned downtime and extend asset life.

-High-pressure piping systems face complex loading conditions—from thermal expansion and pressure surges to equipment reactions and seismic activity.
-Without proper analysis, these forces can lead to overstress, support failures, or costly shutdowns.
+High-pressure piping systems face complex loading conditions, from thermal expansion and pressure surges to support movement, nozzle loads, equipment reactions, and seismic activity.
+Without proper analysis, these forces can lead to overstress, support failures, flange leakage risk, vibration issues, or costly shutdowns.

-At ENA2, we provide detailed pipe stress analysis using tools like CAESAR II and AutoPIPE, ensuring compliance with ASME B31.1, ASME B31.3, and CSA Z662 standards.
-We evaluate piping behavior under sustained, thermal, and occasional loads, validating layout flexibility and stress allowables at every node.
+At ENA2, we provide detailed pipe stress analysis using tools such as CAESAR II and AutoPIPE to help ensure compliance with ASME B31.1, ASME B31.3, and CSA Z662.
+We evaluate piping behavior under sustained, thermal, occasional, and displacement loads to validate layout flexibility, stress allowables, and equipment interaction.

 We perform sustained and expansion stress checks, verify nozzle loads against API and WRC allowable limits, optimize supports and spring hanger configurations, assess thermal bowing, anchor loads, and piping flexibility, and simulate hydraulic surges and relief valve reaction forces.